 - HAP 780 – Data Mining in Health Care (requires HAP 709)

 - HAP 725 – Statistical Process Control in Health Care

 - HAP 823 – Comparative Effectiveness Analysis Using Observational Data (requires HAP 709 and HAP 719)

 All credits can be applied to the MS in Health Informatics degree.

-Tuition is $800 per credit hour and additional $35 per credit hour applies for a Distance Learning Fee.
+Tuition is $800 per credit hour.
+An additional charge of $35 per credit hour applies for a Distance Learning fee.